homerhanumat/profBlog/content/post/2017-05-28-hosting-on-your-github-user-page-via-submodule.md

   - "hugo"
   - "submodules"
   - "meta-blogging"
+excerpt:  "This is possibly useful if you are deploying your site from a Github User page but the source files are in another repository."
 ---

 My primary technical blog is hosted by Github through my User repository (`homerhanumat.github.io`).
 Recently I switched my generator from Jekyll to Hugo.